-Printmaking Processes is an introductory-level course focusing on traditional printmaking techniques, including primary woodblock, linocut, and silkscreen methods.
-Students will gain foundational skills in these three printmaking processes and will utilize compositional skills, visual narrative, and design strategies to create compelling prints.
-The semester will be divided into 4 segments, each one focusing on a specific printmaking process that will result in final print series of 5 and at least two monoprints per printmaking process.
-As in other Art courses, emphasis will be placed on developing works of art that utilize the principles and elements of design, color theory, and other compositional skills.
-Art history and appreciation are integrated into all Brook Hill Art courses through Artist of the Week discussions and other activities.
-Students will learn to articulate a critical analysis of various works of art, including that of professional artists', their own, and their peers', both verbally and in writing.
-Offered on a rotating schedule in spring of even school years.
+Printmaking Processes is an introductory-level course focusing on traditional printmaking techniques, including monoprint, intaglio, woodblock, linocut, and silkscreen methods.
+Students will gain foundational skills in these five printmaking processes and will utilize compositional skills, visual narrative, and design strategies to create compelling prints.

+Art history and appreciation are organically integrated into the course curriculum.
+Students will learn to articulate a critical analysis of various works of art, including that of professional artists, their own, and their peers.
+Offered on a rotating schedule.